 Welcome to my website.

-The website is new, but I’ve been hanging around the web for a long time.
+The website is relatively new, but I’ve been hanging around the web for a long time.
 The Wayback Machine crawled my first website in 1997, the year after it started its archiving.
 I was teaching computer science in those days and I had followed closely the development of the internet and the the process that led to hypertext and the World Wide Web.
 Before the web, some may remember, computer-savvy folks shared their data on something called gopher and held email discussions on usenet user groups.
-Once the web became popular, we learned how to use hypertext markup language.
-We viewed the pages we wrote in HTML, I remember, with the Mosaic browser.
+Once the web became popular, we learned how to use hypertext markup language (HTML) to construct web pages.
+We viewed the pages, I remember, with the Mosaic browser.
 This was soon replaced by the early Netscape browser and its famous shooting star logo.

 How the online world has changed!
 New tools, new services, and new echelons of users.

 Over the last 20 years I’ve used the internet for a lot of projects.
 Pieces of me are all over the web.
 Links to some of those pieces are collected on these pages.
 I became a writer about the time I started fiddling with networks and the web, so most of the bits of me on the web have to do with writing.
 This site is, above all, a display case for the books I have written.

 Let me tell you about one of my most recently published books.